Azure/azure-migrate-export/overview.md

 1. Azure-Migrate-Export.exe is a light-weight console app that facilitates running of discovery and assessment and helps fetch data from Azure Migrate discovery and assessment APIs.
 2. PSScripts folder consists of underlying PowerShell modules.
 3. PowerBI template helps build a cohesive presentation on top of discovery and assessment reports generated after running Azure-Migrate-Export.exe
 The Azure Migrate Export Utility is hosted on an open source github repository.
-Users can access all version of this utility package from https://aka.ms/azuremigrateexportutility.
+Users can access all versions of this utility package from https://aka.ms/azuremigrateexportutility.
 Users can use the script to build on top of current solutions.

 ## How does Azure Migrate Export Work?
 The discovery module of the utility package runs to pull discovered data from an already deployed Azure Migrate Project using Azure Migrate APIs.
 Users can then customize the discovery output for assessment.
 [Learn More](#how-to-customize-discovery-report) about customization on discovery file.